 Lack of Preparation

-We recently held a management forum for a top private equity fund and their managers, during which we discussed best practice for planning for sale.
-The key takeaway was preparing for sale should start years in advance, ideally the day the first wire from investors clear, so you can hit the market at any moment when the time is right.
+We recently held a management forum for a top private equity find and their managers, during which we discussed best practices for planning for sale.
+The key takeaway was preparing for sale should start years in advance, ideally the day the first wire from investors clears, so you can hit the market at any moment when the time is right.